unknwon/rods/README.md

-# RODs - The graveyard of brilliant ideas
+# RODs - The graveyard of "brilliant" ideas

 The collection of RODs written by [@unknwon](https://github.com/unknwon) for planning engineering efforts.